Developing operational solutions

 ECLIF3

-The ECLIF3 study, involving Airbus, Rolls-Royce, German research centre DLR and SAF producer Neste, marked the first time 100% SAF has been measured simultaneously on both engines of a commercial passenger aircraft.
-The study compared the in-flight emissions of kerosene (jet fuel) and Neste’s hydro-processed esters and fatty acids (HEFA) sustainable fuel.
+ECLIF3 was an EU SESAR Joint Undertaking funded project.
+It involved Airbus, Rolls-Royce, the German research centre DLR, and SAF producer Neste, marking the first time that emissions from burning 100% SAF have been measured simultaneously on both engines of a commercial passenger aircraft.